 Let’s take a look at some of the most popular options available:

-- Line of Business – Companies are hosting their line of business applications in the cloud so that they can be assured that people have access to this essential software from any place at any time.
+- Line of Business – Companies are hosting their line of business applications in it so that they can be assured that people have access to this essential software from any place at any time.

 - Communication – Solutions like Hosted Email and VoIP have changed the way that business views its communications.

-- Security – Security is extremely important and today’s cloud platform is more secure than cloud resources of the past.
-Not only are there full-fledged security suites available in the cloud, the cloud itself can deliver more security options, providing businesses with all the options they need to keep their networks and cloud platforms secure.
+- Security – Security is extremely important and today’s cloud platform is more secure than resources of the past.
+Not only are there full-fledged security suites available, it can deliver more security options, providing businesses with all the options they need to keep their networks and cloud platforms secure.

 The Internet of Things, a major innovation to the way people interact with products, is fueled, in large part, by cloud computing.
 There are quite literally dozens of secure and reliable cloud platforms available to run IoT, AI, and much, much more.